 |

-- Only apply Topside Primer to compatible substrate materials, that have been properly prepared.
+- Only apply Topside Primer to compatible substrate materials that have been prepared properly.

-- Remove any primer that is not sticking properly once cured.
-Perform all surface preparation over with more attention to detail and care
+- Remove any primer that is not sticking properly once it has cured.
+Perform all surface preparation steps again, with more care and attention to detail.

 |